Chris-ukiyo/CODSOFT/README.md

 - Logistic Regression and Random Forest classification

 ## Results
-The model achieved an accuracy of XX% on the test dataset.
+The model achieved an accuracy of 81% on the test dataset.
 Visualizations are included to showcase feature importance and model performance.